szw/vim-dict/README.md

 in the <code>g:vim\_dict\_default\_database</code> global variable.
 By default it is set to <code>"all"</code>

-If you want use a different one use <code>DictCustom</code> command:
+If you want to choose a different one use <code>DictCustom</code> command:

     :DictCustom wn hello
     :DictCustom english start up